kontan/masync/readme.md

     peel(f: (a: Async<A>, ..., y: Async<Y>)=>Async<Z>): (a: A, ..., y: Y, (err: Error, z: Z) => void) => void ;

 Converts a Async function into a Node-style asynchronous function.
+It's the inverse function of `wrap`.

 ----